-Before entering a real estate investment partnership agreement with you, limited partners must understand that investments in partnerships are typically long-term ones in the real estate world.
+Before entering a real estate equity partnership agreement with you, limited partners must understand that investments in a limited partnership are typically long-term ones in the real estate world.
 In other words, your limited partners might not have the flexibility to suddenly resell their investments if they need to do this.
 Unlike with stocks, which they can cash out at any time, they might have to wait for a property to be sold before they can pursue other investment opportunities with their capital.

 Also, because the real estate market fluctuates frequently, you can’t guarantee as a general partner that all your deals will be profitable, as project expenses may sometimes exceed the budget.
 Your limited partners need to understand and accept this reality.
 At the same time, your goal is to remain profitable so that limited partners will continually want to work with you; only then can you consistently be in a good position to grow your business.